Outsourcing: delegating some tasks

 Offshoring vs outsourcing mobile development: what is better for my business?

 It turns out that outsourcing and offshoring are not totally opposite terms.
 Sometimes, they can be synonymous: when you hire a foreign third-party team, you both offshore and outsource.
+But still, you can also go the in house team route, just make sure you know all the differences of in house development vs outsourcing.

 So, an offshore vs outsource team: which one will better fit your needs?
 Obviously, it depends on what exactly you need.